numediart/xVAEnet/README.md

 # xVAEnet
-This repository provides the open-source codes and supplementary materials related to the publication: \\
+This repository provides the open-source codes and supplementary materials related to the publication:
-La Fisca \textit{et al.}, "Explainable AI for EEG Biomarkers Identification in Obstructive Sleep Apnea Severity Scoring Task", 2023.
+La Fisca *et al*, "Explainable AI for EEG Biomarkers Identification in Obstructive Sleep Apnea Severity Scoring Task", 2023.
 ## Data
 Each trial in the dataset is composed of 23 channels and 3001 timestamps, as shown on Figure 1